Outdoor Adventure Club

 A complete gear list will come with your confirmed reservation, but you should be ready with:

-The Outdoor Adventure Club has transceivers, shovels, probes and a limited number of split boards available to rent during the course.
+The Outdoor Adventure Club has transceivers, shovels, probes and Jones split boards available to rent during the course.
 OAC rental page

 Ultimate Members: Free

 Optional 3 nights shared lodging at OAC house in Mineral: $100

 To Register for this trip(s), please complete the following 2 steps:

 Step 1 - Click on the trip registration link below and fill out the form to complete Step 1 of the registration process.
 Don't forget to return to this page to complete Step 2, payment (which may require closing a tab or window).

 Step 2 - Complete payment information using PayPal.

 If you have any questions about this trip, please email us at firstname.lastname@example.org or call 415-377-1195.